 Depending on which stories you read, Mermen are either benevolent, neutral, or malevolent.
 The legends are sometimes intriguing and sometimes frightening.

-Archaeologists have found carvings of Mermen which date back to before written history, which just shows how long we have been fascinated by this mythical creature.
+Archaeologists have found carvings of Mermen that date back to before written history, which just shows how long we have been fascinated by this mythical creature.

 Mermen, according to some legends, were said to wear red caps on their heads – these caps gave them the ability to breathe underwater.
-If a Merman lost his cap then he would be unable to go back to his home in the sea.
+If a Merman lost his cap, he would be unable to go back to his home in the sea.